Anti-slavery policy and statement

 - Policies and procedures around modern slavery are in place and communicated to all staff to inform them of RBG Kew’s commitment to minimise the existence of modern slavery, the standards to which both RBG Kew staff and suppliers must adhere to, and the mechanisms for staff and suppliers to report issues;

-- All RBG Kew's internal policies are supported by an established whistleblowing policy to encourage those who have concerns to raise them and protect them when doing so; and
+- All RBG Kew’s internal policies are supported by an established whistleblowing policy to encourage those who have concerns to raise them and protect them when doing so.

-RBG Kew will not support or deal with any business or suppliers knowingly involved in slavery or human trafficking.
-To our knowledge there have not been any reports of instances of modern slavery during 2018/19.
+RBG Kew will not support or deal with any business or supplier knowingly involved in slavery or human trafficking.
+To our knowledge there have not been any reports of instances of modern slavery during 2019-20.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and trafficking statement for the financial year ending 2018/19.
-It has been approved by RBG Kew's Executive Board and signed on their behalf by:
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 March 2020.
+It has been approved by RBG Kew’s Executive Board and Audit and Risk Committee and signed on their behalf by: